nalgeon/pokitoki/README.md

 You can add your own shortcuts.
 See `config.example.yml` for details.

-## Chat-wide prompts
+## Per-chat settings

+You can customize some settings on a per-chat basis.
+For example, to have one prompt for your private chat with a bot and another prompt for a group chat that you manage.

+### Prompt

-To set a custom prompt for the current chat, use the `/prompt` command:
+Set a custom prompt for the current chat with the `/prompt` command:

 > 🧑 /prompt You are an evil genius.
 Reply with an evil laugh.